 This can only be issued as part of an ongoing divorce proceeding.
-If you have an ongoing divorce case and would like to request an order of protection, you may do so by making a written request by Motion or Order to Show Cause; or you may make an oral request at a court appearance.
+If you have an ongoing divorce case and would like to request an order of protection, you may do so by making a written request by Motion or Order to Show Cause, or you may make an oral request at a court appearance.

-In addition, there are many community resources available to assist in matters relating to sexual assault, such as the New York City Alliance Against Sexual Assault on the web at www.svfreenyc.org.
+In addition, there are many community resources available to assist in matters relating to sexual assault, such as the New York City Alliance Against Sexual Assault (www.svfreenyc.org).
 Through contact with the University Resources listed above, members of the University community can get help to identify appropriate resources.

-University disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking with the University.
-Complaints against faculty members will also follow this Policy's procedures, as well as any additional procedures set forth in the Collective Bargaining Agreement and University Statutes.
-In cases where the person accused of dating violence, domestic violence, sexual assault, or stalking is neither a student nor an employee of the University, the University's ability to take responsive action is extremely limited.
+University disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking will also follow this Policy's procedures, as well as any additional procedures set forth in the Collective bargaining Agreement and University Statutes.
+In cases where the person accused of Sexual Misconduct is neither a student nor an employee of the University, the University's ability to take responsive action is extremely limited.
 However, the University shall take all appropriate steps within its control and in accordance with the law to ensure a safe and nondiscriminatory campus community such as restricting the visitor's access to campus, and/or referring the matter to local law enforcement for legal action, where appropriate.